moonglum/graphshaper/README.md

 # Graphshaper

 Graphshaper can generate realistic, scale-free graphs of any size.
-The resulting graph can then be saved into different kinds of databases.

 ## Installation